asasin235/edmo_test/README.md

-# AI Conversation System

-A full-stack AI conversation system with voice and text input, built with Vue.js frontend and Node.js/Express backend.
-Features OpenAI-powered conversations with context persistence and comprehensive user reporting.
+# Student Profile Assistant

+An AI-powered student interview system that collects student information through conversational interviews and generates comprehensive report cards.
+Built with Vue.js frontend and Node.js/Express backend, featuring voice and text input capabilities.

 ## Features

-- **Voice Input**: Browser-based speech recognition using Web Speech API
+- **Voice Input**: Speak your responses using the microphone button - transcription appears in the text box for review before sending
-- **Text Input**: Standard text messaging with real-time AI responses
+- **Text Input**: Type your responses with real-time AI interaction
+- **Smart Interview Flow**: AI asks structured questions about education, personality, interests, learning style, and goals
+- **Student Report Card**: Generates a detailed report card with:
+  - Student profile (name, education, institution)
+  - Personality insights
+  - Learning profile and style
+  - Strengths and growth areas
+  - Interests and hobbies
+  - Short-term and long-term goals
+  - Personalized recommendations
-- **Context Persistence**: Conversations are stored in SQLite and context is maintained across messages
+- **Context Persistence**: All conversations are stored and context is maintained
-- **User Reports**: Consolidated reports with conversation history and AI-generated summaries
-- **Modern UI**: Beautiful, responsive chat interface with dark theme

 ## Architecture